My trade mark was rejected as descriptive — what can I do?

 How to overcome a trade mark examination report

-Received a trade mark examination report?
-Here are the strategies you can use to overcome objections and get your trade mark registered.
+Received an examination report from IP Australia?
+Here are the proven strategies for overcoming objections and getting your trade mark accepted.